 The plight of Palestinian children caught in the crossfire of Israel's occupation thus remains the focus of countless international organizations' advocacy efforts and campaigns.

-These institutions recognize that the arbitrary arrest of children as young as 12 years old cannot be justified by any claimed "necessity," but amount to a blatant disregard for the value of amounts and the fundamental human rights of all individuals regardless of race, religion, or nationality.
+These institutions recognize that the arbitrary arrest of children as young as 12 years old cannot be justified by any claimed "necessity," but amounts to a blatant disregard for the value of Palestinian life and for the standards enshrined in international law to protect innocent civilians and the fundamental human rights of all individuals regardless of race, religion, or nationality.